 Gould Conservation Area is just to the north

 Frontenac Park is just to the north.

-A Conservation area near Poert Hope on the Ganaraska River.
+Not a village or town, but a little conservation area near Port Hope on the Ganaraska River.
 The Ganaraska Trail runs through it.

 Central/south-eastern.
 On Highway #37, 19 kilometres north of the #401 at Belleville.